Codeception/codeception.github.com/_posts/2014-11-14-dockerizing-acceptance-testing.markdown

 ---
 layout: post
-title: "Running Acceptance Tests Without Selenium or PhantomJS Installed"
+title: "Running Acceptance Tests With No Selenium or PhantomJS Installed"
 date: 2014-11-14 01:03:50
 ---